 I-90 Two-Way Transit Project

 The I-90 Two-Way Transit & HOV Operations project will improve regional mobility by providing safe and reliable two-way transit on I-90 between Bellevue and Seattle.
-The WSDOT and Sound Transit project will provide full-time HOV lanes for eastbound and westbound traffic on the outer I-90 roadways and new direct-access ramps for transit and HOVs on Mercer Island and in Bellevue.
-This collaborative project will prepare the center roadway for the East Link Extension.
+WSDOT and Sound Transit are collaborating on this project to provide full-time HOV lanes for eastbound and westbound traffic on the outer I-90 roadways and new direct-access ramps for transit and HOVs on Mercer Island and in Bellevue.
+This project prepares the center roadway for the future East Link Extension.

 The project is being implemented in stages due to timing and availability of funding.

-Location: Eastbound and westbound I-90 between Rainier Avenue in Seattle and 80th Ave SE in Mercer Island
+Location: Eastbound and westbound I-90 between Rainier Avenue S in Seattle and 80th Avenue SE in Mercer Island

 Current project phase: Phase 3 construction

 Budget: $223 million

 Planning partners: Sound Transit, City of Mercer Island, City of Seattle, Washington State Department of Transporation and King County Metro Transit